Cover Letters and Thank-You Notes

 What is a Cover Letter?

 Cover letter is a standard term that refers to any letter written to accompany another document.
-Related to a job search, a cover letter is usually written to accompany your resume or other application materials that you send to employers throughout the application process.
+As it relates to a job search, a cover letter is usually written to accompany your resume or other application materials that you send to employers to convey your interest and qualifications for a specific position.

 Content and Tone of a Cover Letter

 Show your enthusiasm for the job or internship and use an active, conversational tone.
-Consider what interests you about the position and what you have done in previous jobs, volunteer experiences or academic projects that might show your reader you are a good fit for the position.
+State what interests you about the position and what you have done in previous jobs, volunteer experiences or academic projects that might show the employer you are a good fit for the position.

 Cover Letter Critique